MasslessAI/crypto_index/README.md

 1. **DataGen**: Unified interface for data query and processing.
 Specific data objects are designed to handle various trading data for crypto assets.
-It contains utility functions to query data from different exchanges/data providers, and restore them in a standard OCHLV data format indexed by query dictionary
+It contains utility functions to query data from different exchanges/data providers, and restore them in a standard OHLCV data format indexed by query dictionary

 2. **Model**: Built from 'spot', 'forward' and 'vol' asset model components, the model class is used to